All Episodes

 Yeah, I think I agree with you.

-You know I'm stuck going to that convention too.
+You know, I'm stuck going to that convention, too.

-I really that I should get I should get combat pay for having to go to Philly in the Democratic convention.
+I should get combat pay for having to go to Philly in the Democratic convention.

-No, I think you should do that convention as a comedy show.
+I think you should do that convention as a comedy show.

 No, I already invited you.

-I said I'll get you a hotel room.
+I said, I'll get you a hotel room.

 There was nothing I could offer.

-I love I love the Philadelphia Zoo.
+I love the Philadelphia Zoo.

 I love the Academy of Natural Sciences.

-This is a wonderful city.
+It is a wonderful city.

 And by the way, I do want to put in a plug here.

-The people of Cleveland have been amazing.
+The people of Cleveland have been amazingly positive.

-This is so far working out as just a beautiful event.
+I mean, anybody who has any doubts, this is so far working out as just a beautiful event.

-It really has been Cleveland uh deserve a great deal of credit.
+Cleveland deserves a great deal of credit.

-And we were out uh not so called, but I actually stopped by a Burger King today.
+Don't tell Callista, but I actually stopped by a Burger King today.

-I hope you I hope you got a whopper with cheese.
+I hope you got a whopper with cheese.

 I love it.

-I'm talking all the police.
+I'm talking to all the police.

-Anyway, uh I felt bad.
+Anyway, I felt bad.

-No, but people were randomly walking up to me and saying, Welcome to Cleveland, and we're so glad you're here.
+But people were randomly walking up to me and saying, Welcome to Cleveland, and we're so glad you're here.

-And they were chanting Newt Newt Newt.
+And they were chanting Newt, Newt, Newt.

 I heard it.